For students attending the course Global hälsa (7.5 ECT credits) course code 2XX066

 Can I take this course?

 These programmes might change.
-Please check with the adminstration at your own programme to see if you can apply this year.
+Please check with the administration at your own programme to see if you can apply this year.

 Students who want to participate in the Global Health course are welcome to apply through their respective programmes.
 Each programme director is responsible for selecting the students of their programme.

 N.B.
 This is a very popular course and not everyone who applies is accepted to the course.
 If you are not highly motivated to attend all the lectures in Sweden, we recommend that you choose a different course.
-Also, if you have been accepted to the course, you cannot drop out of the course on short notice (due to the extra logistical burden these places especially on our partner universities in Tanzania, Uganda, Laos and Vietnam.).
+Also, if you have been accepted to the course, you cannot drop out of the course on short notice (due to the extra logistical burden these places especially on our partner universities in Tanzania, Uganda and Laos).

 If you are curious to find out what previous students thought about the course - see our evaluations!